confluentinc/ksql/design-proposals/klip-3-serialization-of-single-fields.md

 CREATE STREAM FOO AS SELECT ID FROM BAR;
  ```

-The _logical_ schema is again only a single field, lets say of type `INT`.
+The logical value schema is again only a single field, lets say of type `INT`.
 Users should be able to control if this is serialized as a named `ID` field within
 _record_, or as an anonymous JSON number or Avro int.